 Conventional thinking for resale has been that every home must have one bathroom with a shower and one with a tub.
 Many parents of young children still engage in the nightly ritual of bath time, although there is movement towards the grand shower as the location for this care.
 So tub or not is your choice and no longer a mandate for resale!

-Many of our clients are opting for larger more luxurious showers and eliminating the tubs in all their bathrooms as they remodel and upgrade their homes.
-So the real question owners must ask is whether to have any tubs at all, or whether to keep one for soaking and rubber ducky bath time.
+Many of our clients are opting for larger more luxurious showers and eliminating the tubs in all their bathrooms as they remodel and upgrade their homes, (most are taking them out in hall baths).
+So as the hall bath shower only becomes the norm, the real question owners must ask is whether to have any tubs at all, or whether to have a free standing tub in the master bath for soaking and rubber ducky bath time!